Bridging integrated information theory and the free-energy principle in living neuronal networks: Results

+To further characterize the dependency structure among $\Phi_R^{\text{mc}}$, Bayesian surprise, and accuracy, we performed exploratory within-experiment regression analyses using z-scored session-wise variables (Supplementary Fig.~S1 and Supplementary Table~S1).
+Bayesian surprise showed more consistent positive coefficients than accuracy in both univariate and multivariable models, and models containing Bayesian surprise generally accounted for more session-wise variation in $\Phi_R^{\text{mc}}$ than the corresponding accuracy-only models (Supplementary Fig.~S1 and Supplementary Table~S1).
+Random-effects meta-analyses of the regression coefficients further showed positive Bayesian-surprise coefficients across Bayesian-surprise-containing models (Supplementary Fig.~S2), whereas accuracy coefficients were smaller and less consistently positive (Supplementary Fig.~S3).
+This pattern was also observed after including session number as an additional covariate, suggesting that the association between Bayesian surprise and $\Phi_R^{\text{mc}}$ was not solely attributable to monotonic session progression.

-Finally, the contrast in coreness between $s^{(1)}$- and $s^{(2)}$-preferring electrodes tracked the contrast in source-specific Bayesian surprise (mean $\rho = 0.531$, 95\% CI [0.373, 0.660], $Q=616.3, I^2 = 95.8$, and $\tau^2=0.270$; Fig.\ref{fig5:G}, \ref{fig5:H}).
-In other words, stronger belief updating coincided with greater contributions to informational cores, linking the content of inference to the geography of integration within the same network.
+Finally, the contrast in coreness between $s^{(1)}$- and $s^{(2)}$-preferring electrodes tracked the contrast in source-specific Bayesian surprise (mean $\rho = 0.441$, 95\% CI [0.275, 0.581], $Q=611.3$, $I^2 = 95.7$, $\tau^2=0.268$, and $p=5.9\times10^{-9}$; Fig.\ref{fig5:G}, \ref{fig5:H}).
+In other words, stronger belief updating was associated with greater contributions to informational cores, linking the content of inference to the geography of integration within the same network.